 Lifecycles and Environments

-Lifecycles control the order of promotion of a release through different stages, or environments, in your pipeline.
+Lifecycles control the order of release promotion through different stages or environments in your pipeline.
 You can configure a lifecycle to require deployments to development, test, and staging prior to deployments to production.
-They are also used to set retention policies (how long releases are saved) at a per environment level.
+They are also used to set retention policies (how long releases are saved) at a per-environment level.

-Lifecycles are shared across an entire space.
+Octopus Deploy shares Lifecycles across an entire space.
 A project references lifecycles via channels and can reference 1 to N lifecycles.

 A lifecycle with no phases will result in Octopus calculating the phases automatically for you containing all environments.
 The order of the phases is dependent on the order of the environments on the environment page.